 On the outside, there’s a “top coat” that’s made up of longer hairs, also known as guard hairs.
-As the name says, this outer layer protects (and guards) the dog from hazardous elements of the environment.
+As the name says, this outer layer protects (and guards) the dog from all the hazardous elements of the environment.
 It also makes the coat water-resistant too!

 Chow Chows have an exceptionally dense undercoat.
 How do we know this?
 Because dogs with a denser undercoat will look fluffier.
-And, the Chow is perhaps one of the fluffiest dog breed ever.
+And, the Chow Chow is perhaps one of the fluffiest dog breed ever.
 I think it’s safe to assume the denseness of the undercoat.

 Keep in mind that not all Chow coats are the same, though they all do have double coats.
 Some have a smooth coat while others have a more rough coat.
 However, rough-coated Chows are much more common, but will shed just as much.

-Nature has prepared Chow Chows to be highly adaptable to changing seasons through the shedding its fur coat.
-So, naturally, these dogs will shed heavier during different periods of the season – mostly in spring and fall.
+Nature has prepared Chow Chows to be highly adaptable to changes in temperature and seasons through the shedding its fur coat.
+So naturally, these dogs will shed heavier during different periods of the season – mostly in spring and fall.

 For instance, when fall comes around, a Chow Chow will shed their lighter coat so as to make way for a thicker winter coat to battle the winter cold.
 It’s why fall is one of the periods that Chow Chows shed even heavier than usual.

-Likewise, when spring has arrived, the Chow will go through heavy seasonal shedding once again.
+Likewise, when spring has arrived, the Chow Chow will go through heavy seasonal shedding once again.
 This time, they’ll shed their thick winter coats in preparation for growing out a much lighter summer coat.
 Thick coats during summer just doesn’t make sense.

 Most dog breeds go through this process with or without a double coat.
-However, it’s obvious that the double-coated breeds shed much worse because they typically also have more fur.
+However, it’s more obvious that the double-coated breeds shed much worse because they typically also have more fur.
 The dogs with single coats don’t need to shed a full coat.

 It’s something to keep in mind, especially if you’re allergic to dogs.
 Most of the allergens released into the air happens during shedding.
 So what you thought was “seasonal allergies” may actually just be extreme dog allergies.